 Floating Blind licenses: on or after July 1.

 Offshore Blind Stake Site license for nonriparian owner who has not already licensed and erected a stationary blind in counties where floating blinds are prohibited: November 1–10.

 Offshore Blind Stake Site license for riparian owner who has already licensed and erected a stationary blind in counties where floating blinds are prohibited: November 11–15.

 Attention Hunters: Migratory Bird Banding Projects

-The Department captures and leg-bands a number of migratory game bird species, including ducks, geese, brant, swans, and doves as part of our annual monitoring programs.
-Analysis from the recoveries of leg-banded birds provides biologists with important information on bird distribution, harvest rates, and survival.
-Hunters recovering any banded migratory game bird can keep the band, but remember to report the recovery information by either calling the toll-free number 1-800-327-BAND (this number is also written on the band), or reporting it online at the USGS website, www.reportband.gov.
+Wildlife agencies around the country, including the Virginia Department of Game and Inland Fisheries capture and leg-band a number of migratory game bird species, including ducks, geese, brant, swans, and doves as part of our annual monitoring programs.
+Analysis from the recoveries of banded birds provides biologists with important information on bird distribution, harvest rates, and survival.
+Hunters recovering any banded migratory game bird can keep the band, but remember to report the recovery information.
+Please note that the toll-free band reporting phone number has been discontinued (even though some bands you recover may still be inscribed with that number).
+You must now report all bands online at the USGS website, www.reportband.gov or by sending your information by mail to: Bird Banding Lab, 12100 Beach Forest Road, Laurel, MD 20708.
+People that call the toll-free number will be directed to report their bird bands using the REPORTBAND website or by mail.
 After reporting the band you will receive a “Certificate of Appreciation” that includes information about where and when the bird was banded.
-For more information on the banding projects or other Department migratory bird programs, visit our website at www.HuntFishVA.com.
+For more information on the banding projects or other Department migratory bird programs, visit our website at www.dgif.virginia.gov.

 Please help us help you manage migratory game birds in Virginia by reporting banded birds.

-This number is ONLY for reporting USFWS bands.
-Private bands cannot be reported on this number.
+Please report ONLY USFWS bands.
+Private bands cannot be reported on this website.